rq-Chen/rq-Chen.github.io/microstate-research/index.md

     </figcaption>
 </figure>

 We are now designing new experiments to incorporate more conditions, especially the self-oriented conditions that reflects the activity of DMN.
+And we also want to test our method with a larger dataset.
 Please contact me if you want to know the latest result: (crq)(AT)(pku)(DOT)(edu)(DOT)(com).